 - U.S. citizens who earned a degree abroad from an institution where the language of instruction was other than English.

-The requirement of a test of academic English is satisfied when the applicant produces official scores from either the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) test.
+The requirement of a test of academic English is satisfied when the applicant produces official scores from either the TOEFL® or the International English Language Testing System (IELTS) test.
 This is an additional requirement for applicants educated at an institution of higher learning outside the United States.

 Scores for the TOEFL® and IELTS™ must be submitted to Temple University within two years of the applicant's test administration date.
 Scores for the TOEFL® should be forwarded electronically by Educational Testing Service.
 Scores for the IELTS™ should be forwarded in an official score report by IELTS™.
 No photocopies of score reports for a test of academic English will be accepted from applicants.